The Health Behaviours Team works on interventions to prevent or treat ill-health by intervening on diet, obesity, and smoking.

-Our research is or has been funded by National Institute for Health Research (NIHR) CLAHRC, NIHR Oxford Biomedical Research Centre, NIHR School for Primary Care Research, the British Heart Foundation, Cancer Research UK, and the Medical Research Council.
+Our research is or has been funded by National Institute for Health and Care Research (NIHR) Applied Research Collaborative Oxford and Thames Valley (ARC OxTV), NIHR Oxford Biomedical Research Centre, NIHR School for Primary Care Research, the British Heart Foundation, Cancer Research UK, and the Medical Research Council.

 Who we are

 Our research groups comprise:

 - The BRC group: developing and testing behavioural interventions to treat obesity and disease caused by excess weight,

 - The ARC group: understanding priorities in weight and obesity research, developing and testing interventions to promote diet quality through working with retailers, and finding ways to implement what works in weight management in routine practice.